 As the Denver Health Medical Center continues to grow and flourish, employees were struggling to find parking.
 This problem was only expected to increase with the addition of a new outpatient facility.
 To mitigate this challenge, the Denver Health and Hospital Authority elected to build a new parking structure that would not only supply much needed parking for staff, but also make it possible to convert an existing structure on Acoma street to convenient patient parking.

-Taking advantage of the high potential for solar power in Colorado, the structure will integrate a PV array capable of achieving Net Positive energy.
-Approximately 300 days of the year, the PV array will generate enough power to not only run the parking structure, but also create a surplus that will be fed back into the grid.
-A 400 square foot storage room is being incorporated into the design to accommodate the high volume of lithium batteries required for energy storage.
+Taking advantage of the high potential for solar power in Colorado, the structure integrates a PV array capable of achieving Net Positive energy.
+Approximately 300 days of the year, the PV array generates enough power to not only run the parking structure, but also create a surplus that is fed back into the grid.
+A 400 square foot storage room accommodates the high volume of lithium batteries required for energy storage.

 In preparation for snowy winters, each end of the structure is designed to handle additional load from plowed snow.